raghu-patagara/stock-credibility/README.md

 # stock-credibility
-This project is based on that what is the credibility of stock in future
+This project is based on that at what will be the credibility of stock in future.